-respectively, thus: \begin{prop} Le morphism $\eta$ contracts curves $A_{3},A_{4},A_{5},A_{6}$ to a $\mathbf{d}_{4}$ singularity $q$, the curve $A_{1}+A_{2}$ is the pull-back of the tangent line of a branch of the singularity, line which is tangent to the sextic at another intersection points, and the curves $A_{7},A_{8}$ are pull-back of the other tangent lines branches, each meet $C_{6}$ in two other points. \end{prop}
+\begin{prop} The morphism $\eta$ contracts the curves $A_{3}$, $A_{4}$, $A_{5}$, $A_{6}$ to a $\mathbf{d}_{4}$ singularity $q$, the curve $A_{1}+A_{2}$ is the pull-back of the tangent line of a branch of the singularity, a line which is tangent to the sextic at another intersection point, and the curves $A_{7}$, $A_{8}$ are pull-backs of the lines tangent to other branches, each of which lines meets $C_{6}$ in two other points. \end{prop}

-\subsection{The lattice $U(2)\oplus\mathbf{A}_{1}^{\oplus4}$ and del Pezzo surfaces of degree $4$}
+\subsection{The lattice $\boldsymbol{U(2)\oplus\mathbf{A}_{1}^{\oplus4}}$ and del Pezzo surfaces of degree 4}